Josh Carraway

-Josh Carraway (born April 13, 1994) is a former American football outside linebacker.
-He was drafted by the Tennessee Titans in the seventh round of the 2017 NFL Draft.
-He played college football at TCU.
+Joshua Stiles Carraway (born April 13, 1994) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Tennessee Titans in the seventh round of the 2017 NFL draft after playing college football for the TCU Horned Frogs.

 College career

 Carraway was named All-Big 12 Conference his final two years of college.
-He led his team with 9.5 sacks as a junior, and recorded eleven tackles for loss while leading his Texas Christian University team with eight quarterback sacks as a senior.
+He led his team with 9.5 sacks as a junior, and recorded eleven tackles for loss while leading his Texas Christian University team with eight sacks as a senior.

 Professional career

 Tennessee Titans

-Carraway was drafted by the Tennessee Titans in the seventh round, 227th overall, in the 2017 NFL Draft.
+Carraway was selected by the Tennessee Titans in the seventh round, 227th overall, in the 2017 NFL draft.
 On May 12, 2017, the Titans signed Carraway to a four-year, $2.48 million contract that also includes a signing bonus of $87,086.
 He was waived on October 3, 2017, and was re-signed to the practice squad.
 He was promoted back to the active roster on December 9, 2017.

 On September 1, 2018, Carraway was waived by the Titans.